m-epasta/rust-sys-installer/README.md

 # PREAMBULE

-For now, this repo only supports ubuntu, other os will maybe be added later
+For now, this repo only supports ubuntu, others os will maybe be added later

 # INSTALLATION